babashka/sci/doc/forking.md

 normal dereference, atom, metadata, validator, and watch protocols, but code that tests the host concrete class observes this intentional representation difference.
 The split is necessary for one stable identity to select different state in different worlds.
-Value commits and validator replacement are serialized per stable atom, so a validator cannot be installed concurrently with a value it rejects.
-Backing-array growth is coordinated with commits on the JVM so a concurrent slot mutation cannot be lost during resizing.
+Value commits and validator replacement use an optimistic validate-and-verify protocol per stable atom, so a validator cannot be installed concurrently with a value it rejects and user validators run without holding atom or world commit locks.
+Backing-array growth uses a separate read/write gate on the JVM: steady-state commits to unrelated slots remain concurrent while a resize cannot lose a concurrent mutation.

 SCI-created multimethods use the same representation tradeoff on JVM and CLJS: the stable `SciMultiFn` handle selects a fork-local host dispatch engine.
 SCI's